-Graduation and Placement Rates Johnson University's graduation rate for first-time degree-seeking students who entered in 2006 was 65% (Source: Registrar's Report 2012).
-The average graduation rate for similar Tennessee colleges and universities for this same period was 62% (Source: TICUA 2013 Annual Report).
-Based on alumni surveys, 61% of Johnson graduates are employed in the field for which they prepared.
-About 82% are engaged in church-related or mission-related work of some type, either as paid staff or as volunteers.
+Graduation and Placement Rates Johnson University's graduation rate for first-time degree-seeking students who entered in 2008 was 71% (Source: Registrar's Reports).
+The average graduation rate for similar Tennessee colleges and universities for this same period was 60% (Source: TICUA 2014 Annual Report).
+Based on the 2012, 2013 and 2014 Alumni Surveys, 56.8% of Johnson University graduates are employed in the field for which they prepared.
+About 77% are engaged in church-related or mission-related work of some type, either as paid staff or as volunteers.